kcaisley/frida/writing/readme.md

   - Dynamic errors from thermal and reference noise (which add together) is fixable with minimal redundancy, since no more than 1 LSB error is likely to be caused.
 Ensuring it's correction requires getting the a post conversion after that fact, right.
 So we'd like our redundancy somewhere in the middle, and with a bit at the end.
 Or both at the end. or 1 at end with extra comparator power.
   - Dynamic error from settling is more common and more pronounced at the beginning of the chain.
 Extra cycles will worsen it in each individual bit period, but if we get increased redundancy for it, then we need it to be improved.
 So we'd like it to be throughout the chain to improve total tolerance to settling errors.
   - And similarly, we'd like to make sure digital calibratability is possible.
-Redunancy of the sub-radix kind can fix this.
+Redundancy of the sub-radix kind can fix this.
 In contrast to JH Tsai saying redundancy can't fix calibration issue: What I think The redundancy is super important, because it relaxes the amount of mismatch can occur before more than an LSB of nonlinearity occurs, and missing levels mean that analog information is lost and calibration can't even be done.

 - we can view the different strategies as allowable error (or in terms of settling voltage)
   - Doing so with unit quantized caps reduces mismatch and simplifies the arithmetic units and/or prevents truncation that results from floating point weights.